Submissions for the 2018 Awards are now closed.

 Eligible titles for each Award are adjudicated by independent juries recruited and facilitated by WFNS.
 Submissions are evaluated for their originality, creativity, and quality of writing.
 One prize will be awarded annually to a winner for each Award.

 Complete submissions must be mailed to the Writers’ Federation of Nova Scotia and postmarked no later than the November 1, 2017 submission deadline.
 Early submissions are strongly encouraged.

 2. Submission Guidelines & Rules

-2.1 All submitted titles must be books that have been published / distributed for the first time in Canada between January 1, 2015 and December 31, 2015.
+2.1 All submitted titles must be books that have been published and/or distributed for the first time in Canada between January 1, 2017 and December 31, 2017.

 2.2 The Thomas Raddall Atlantic Fiction Award and the JM Abraham Poetry Award are open to full-time residents of Atlantic Canada (Newfoundland & Labrador, Prince Edward Island, Nova Scotia or New Brunswick) who have lived in one or a combination of these provinces for at least two concurrent years immediately prior to the submission deadline date.